particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 PHNTRAYNOH | Less than 500 units, ships in 2 - 4 weeks | More than 500 units, ships in 12 - 16 weeks
 PHOTONH | Less than 30 units, ships in 2 - 4 weeks | More than 30 units, ships in 12 - 16 weeks
 PHOTONNOH | Less than 30 units, ships immediately | More than 30 units, ships in 12 - 16 weeks
-PHOTONKIT | Less than 50 units, ships in 8 - 10 weeks | More than 50 units, ships in 10 - 13 weeks
+PHOTONKIT | Less than 20 units, ships immediately | More than 20 units, ships in 12 - 16 weeks
 PROGSHIELD | Less than 200 units, ships immediately | More than 200 units, ships in 8 - 10 weeks
 PWRSHIELDH | Less than 200 units, ships immediately | More than 200 units, ships in 8 - 10 weeks
 RLYSHIELD | All volumes ship in 8 - 10 weeks | All volumes ship in 8 - 10 weeks